Rüdersdorf Museum Centre – a geological window in time

 • Museumspark Rüdersdorf, Foto: Böttcher, Lizenz: TMB-Fotoarchiv

-Several historic facilities are situated on the 17-ha area of the museum park that were used to transport or process the limestone resource from the adjacent mine.
-Our technical monuments modelled on the designs of famous master builders such as Schinkel, form a one-of-a-kind architectural ensemble.
-It is considered one of Germany's most significant industrial monuments.
-The buildings, facilities, and vacant areas are accessible to all visitors, providing the right space for art and culture, excursions, seminars, workshops, celebrations, and social gatherings.
-Rent a go-cart, a bike, e-bike or canoe to further explore the surroundings.
+The 17-hectare site of the museum park is home to a large number of historical buildings and facilities that were used to transport or process the raw material limestone from the adjacent open-cast mine.
+The technical buildings, which were built according to the designs of famous architects such as Schinkel, form a unique architectural ensemble.
+It is one of the most important industrial monuments in Germany.
+The buildings, facilities and open spaces are freely accessible to all visitors and provide plenty of space for art and culture, excursions, seminars and workshops, and celebrations.

 Events